DenisLima96/DenisLima96/README.md

 ###

-<h2 align="left">I am currently an intern in software development, where I have the opportunity to work with modern technologies, such as Flutter and React, as well as JavaScript, Node.js, Docker and Firebase.<br> My experience includes developing mobile applications and websites, which allows me to apply design and usability concepts to practical projects.<br><br>I am a Systems Analysis and Development student, where I am improving my technical skills and theoretical knowledge.
-I have a passion for technology and innovation, and I am always looking to learn and grow in the development field.</h2>
+<h2 align="left">I am currently a software developer, where I have the opportunity to work with modern technologies such as Flutter and React, as well as JavaScript, Node.js, Docker, and Firebase.
+My experience includes developing mobile apps and websites, which allows me to apply design and usability concepts in practical projects.

+I am a Systems Analysis and Development student, where I am enhancing my technical skills and theoretical knowledge.
+I have a passion for technology and innovation, and I am always seeking to learn and grow in the development field</h2>

 ###